 - E-sign the form online, and Betterment will submit it to your provider.¹

-In most cases, your funds will be received and invested in a minimum of seven business days.
+In most cases, your funds will be received and invested in four to five days for electronic transfers, and a minimum of seven to fourteen days for direct transfers via check.
 We will let you know as soon as they arrive.

 Note that some providers may require physical paperwork or a medallion signature: If your provider requires this, then Betterment will prepare a pre-filled PDF that you can print out, sign, and send to your provider.